 (This post is Part 1 of a two-part series on the FCC’s contest rules.
 Part 2 details some of the FCC’s recent enforcement actions against companies violating the contest rules.)

 Our recent post about the possibility that the Federal Communications Commission will no longer require broadcasters to disclose contest rules in their advertisements brought several questions from readers.
 Most of the questions were about the FCC regulations and enforcement activities.
-Here is a brief overview of the two major components of the FCC’s Contest Rule.

 The FCC’s authority to regulate broadcast advertisements of contests stems from the Communication Act of 1934 (47 U.S.C.
 Section 509).
 The Act provides that it is illegal to “predetermine or prearrange” the outcome of a contest or broadcast a “predetermined or prearranged” contest.